DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ![ESP32 CAM with PCA9515A and LTC4311](/_static/images/ex-sensorcam/esp32-cam-pca9515a-ltc4311.png)

-Figure 3 CAM with 3.3 to 5V i2c interface and optional LTC4311“terminator” for greater reach
+**Figure 3 &nbsp; CAM with 3.3 to 5V i2c interface and optional LTC4311“terminator” for greater reach**

  The sensorCAM is preferably placed above and square-on to a section of layout at a height of 1 to 1.8m above the surface.
 1.2m gives a max. coverage of approximately 1.2x0.9m with the standard lens.
 Another arrangement with several advantages is to place the CAM near the surface so as to view the surface via some good mirror tiles placed on the ceiling, positioned to ensure coverage of the desired sensor locations.
 This may increase coverage, especially if multiple mirrors are at slight angles.
 The mirror arrangement with benchtop level mount allows for wider coverage with low ceilings, and also places the CAM in a more accessible spot for wiring and maintenance.
 Mirror tiles do not need to be perfectly flat, some image distortion is acceptable, but they must be stable.
 Oblique camera angles may also be used to advantage, but sensor location and tripping point may be compromised somewhat.